-This may go without saying, but here at Stuffed Safari we love animals.
+This might go without saying, but here at Stuffed Safari we love animals.
 Not just the stuffed ones either.
 Everyone who works here has at least one pet, and most of us have more than one.
 When we’re not busy selling stuffed animals, we love to learn about the real-life counterparts to the plush toys we sell.
 We thought that you, our readers, might find it interesting to explore some educational facts about some of our favorite animals too.
 That’s why we decided to start The Wild Side.
 It’s a blog series that gives captivating information about some of our favorite animals.

 This week we will learn about the gray wolf.
 This post is packed full of gray wolf information.